-The Student Wellness Ambassador Team (S.W.A.T.) provides educational programming and outreach services to the West Virginia University students throughout campus year long.
+The Student Wellbeing Ambassador Team (S.W.A.T.) provides educational programming and outreach services to the West Virginia University community.

 What our S.W.A.T. alumni are saying

 “After moving to Pittsburgh by myself & starting in the workforce, I felt an overwhelming amount of emotions.
 It was my roots from WELLWVU that brought tranquility back to my life.
-I returned to the content I used to promote to students at WVU, specifically sleepWELL, moveWELL, & eatWELL, to get me through my weeks.
+I returned to the content I used to promote to students at WVU to get me through my weeks.
 I’m so thankful for my time at WELLWVU, I will cherish it forever.” - Markee Shamblin

 “Working with WELLWVU and being able to make a difference in my peers lives was truly amazing.
 The content we promoted to students not only helped them, but also helped me keep my life in check during my hectic undergraduate years.
 I have continued peer education, teaching the same mindfulness we would promote at WELLWVU, but now with my med school classmates here at NYU.” - Nick Blasingame